barrowclift/badmusichertz/_posts/2016-02-14-helplessness-blues.markdown

 date: 2016-02-14 11:47:30
 image: "/images/album-art/helplessness-blues/large.jpg"

+artist: Fleet Foxes
+genres:
+  - Folk
 categories:
-  - Fleet Foxes
-  - Folk
+  - Article
-  - Listen
+  - Album review
 ---

 I never finished my first listen of *Helplessness Blues*.
 Sure, I found the beginning and middle parts pleasant enough but near the tail end of the record a cacophonous, heinous solo not unlike a sax getting stabbed to death prompted me to immediately turn it off and walk away laughing.
 What a horrible song!
 What were they thinking?
 Never listening to this thing again, that's for sure.